-Build a Synthetic MRZ Images Dataset
+How to Build a Synthetic MRZ Dataset for OCR Training and Testing

 MRZ stands for “machine-readable zone”.
 It is usually at the bottom of an identity page for machines to read its info like document type, name, nationality, date of birth, sex and expiration date, etc.